INDAPlus20/AssignmentsInstructions/project-week-0/README.md

 The report should be in `.md` or `.pdf` format (LaTeX anyone?) and placed in your repo.
 It should contain the following:

 * Any links to the repo (yes, recursion) or Trello if that is used
-* Your specification should specify what naming convenction you will use for both:
+* Your specification should specify what naming convencion you will use for both:
     * Issues & Commits
       * Issues (and commit messages) are (by github standard) in future tense, i.e `"Fix this bug"` not `"Fixed this bug"` and can be named however you like, as long as they describe the issue itself.
 Recommended is short titles with a more elaborate description.
     * PR's